zenika-open-source/promote-open-source-project/README.md

 <summary>📃 Write articles that mention your project</summary>
 <p>

-> Write articles to talk about your project (purpose can be the technical stack you used, how your project works, problems you encountered, etc).
-Publish your articles to [medium](https://medium.com/) or [dev.to](https://dev.to/).
+> Write articles about your project.
+Purpose can be the technical stack you used, how your project works, problems you encountered, etc. Publish your articles to [medium](https://medium.com/) or [dev.to](https://dev.to/).

 </p>
 </details>